Jortboy3000/j3kOS/README.md

-# j3kOS - A Fucking Operating System
+# j3kOS - A Fucking Operating System That Actually Works
 **by Jortboy3k (@jortboy3k)**

-> *"Why the fuck did I make this?
-Because I could."*
+> *"Most devs can't even center a div, meanwhile I'm out here writing a whole fucking OS in assembly."*

 ## What the hell is this?

-j3kOS is my custom x86 OS that actually boots into 32-bit protected mode without shitting itself.
-It's got proper flat memory, interrupts that don't crash, and drivers that kinda work.
-Built this whole thing in assembly because apparently I hate myself.
+j3kOS is my custom x86 OS that boots into 32-bit protected mode without shitting itself like your average JavaScript framework.
+It's got proper flat memory, interrupts that don't crash every 5 seconds, and drivers that actually work.
+Built this entire thing in raw assembly because modern devs are too scared to touch anything below Python.

+## Recent Updates (Nov 2025)

+### NEW SHIT:
+- **60KB kernel** - Optimized the fuck out of this, removed bloat
+- **Modular architecture** - Network extensions as loadable modules
+- **`:loadnet` command** - Load TCP/HTTP/JSON/REST API at runtime
+- **Fixed boot loader** - No more triple faults and boot loops
+- **Single 120-sector read** - BIOS finally cooperates
+- **Boot menu** - 5-second countdown with ASCII logo
+- **Safe/Verbose modes** - For when shit inevitably breaks

+### Network Extensions Module (netext.asm):
+- **TCP stack** - Full socket API with 8 concurrent connections
+- **HTTP client** - GET/POST requests that don't suck
+- **JSON parser** - Complete tokenizer with 64-node tree
+- **REST API server** - Route matching and endpoint handling
+- Loads at 0x50000 (320KB) with jump table exports

 ## How this shit boots